davejachimiak/davejachimiak.github.io/_posts/2018-04-30-jack-screen-pixels.md

 right to left.
 For example, we read 100 as `00000000001100100` in binary, but the screen will display it as `□□■□□■■□□□□□□□□□`.)

-The challenge is to modify the address to change the pixel (x,y) but not disturb the other pixels in the address.
+The challenge is to modify the `address` to change the pixel (x,y) but not disturb the other pixels.
 We can do this with some bit arithmetic.

-How we'll do with the modifier and the address depends on the current color.
+How we'll do with the `modifier` and the `address` depends on the current color.

 ```
 function void drawPixel(int x, int y) {